abuiles/ember-101/computed-properties-and-observers.md

-Using the previous signature in the **function** we passed to `Ember.computed` or `.property` we get computed properties working, but we can optionally specify it like the following:
+Using the previous signature in the **function** we passed to `Ember.computed` or `.property` we get computed properties working, but we can optionally specify it like so:

 {title="Computed Property Function", lang="JavaScript"}
 ~~~~~~~~